maldoinc/wireup/readme.md

 > [!NOTE]
-> Wireup 1.0 is coming soon with a support for scoped lifetimes, a simpler api and improved documentation.
+> Wireup 1.0 is coming soon with support for scoped lifetimes, a simpler api and improved documentation.

 ---